 - Need 24-hour rehabilitation nursing care as well as 24-hour availability of a rehab-credentialed physician.

 - Need at least two of these forms of therapy: occupational, physical or speech.
 Third-party payors may require physical therapy plus occupational therapy or speech therapy.

-- In the case of a brain injury, show responsiveness at or above Level II on the Rancho Los Amigos Cognitive Scale (at Level IV or above to meet some third-party payor requirements).
+- In the case of a brain injury, show responsiveness at or above Level IV on the Rancho Los Amigos Cognitive Scale.

 - Be age 6 or older

 Every patient referral for admission will be reviewed.
 Patients are evaluated individually based on medical needs, functional status and insurance.

 Insurance coverage will be verified and pre-certified prior to admission.
 A hospital financial counselor can assist you in arranging for payment of charges not covered by insurance.
 For more information, contact the financial counselor at 260-373-8812.